Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 Our leaders have decades of experience and a collective goal of helping members get the best quality health care possible.

+Dr. Wright has been a continuously board-certified family medicine physician since 1984 and has been licensed in the state of Colorado since 1982.
+He holds a medical degree from the University of Oklahoma College of Medicine and a Master of Science in public health degree from the University of Colorado Health Sciences Center.
 After medical school, Dr. Wright completed a family medicine residency at St. Joseph’s Hospital in Denver.
 Dr. Wright also earned a master’s degree in public health from the University of Colorado Health Sciences Center, where his thesis project focused on factors that affect health care utilization.
-Dr. Wright has previously worked in assessing and developing community network relationships, spending six years as the chief of primary care for Kaiser Permanente, having responsibility for meeting the goals of the quadruple aim.

 Scott Humphreys, MD, Senior Medical Director

-Scott Humphreys, MD, is the senior medical director providing clinical oversight to the behavioral health programs in Denver and Northeast Colorado and oversees the utilization department at Colorado Access.
+Scott Humphreys, MD, is the senior medical director providing clinical oversight to the behavioral health programs in Denver and oversees the utilization department at Colorado Access.

 Dr. Humphreys received his medical degree from the University of Oklahoma.
 He completed his residency in general psychiatry at Johns Hopkins Hospital where he was the chief resident.
 He came to Denver for his fellowship in forensic psychiatry through the University of Colorado Denver.
 He is also certified in addiction medicine.